NervePool: A Simplicial Pooling Layer: Methods

 As visualized in this diagram, there are two directions by which information is cascaded through the matrix $\Sb^{(\ell)}$: extend \textit{down} and extend \textit{right}, both of which pass information to simplices of the next higher dimension.
-Only the diagonal sub-blocks of $\Sb^{(\ell)}$ are used to pool simplices downstream, so we limit the information cascading to the down and right updates, and ignore possible upper triangular entries.
 We pass pooling information to simplices of the next higher dimension, within the original simplicial complex via the \textit{down arrow update}, $\Sb_{0} \rightsquigarrow \,\Sb_{q,0}, $ for $ q>0$ defined,

 Pooling information is passed to simplices of higher dimensions for the new simplicial complex via the \textit{right arrow update}, $\Sb_{q,0} \rightsquigarrow\, \Sb_{q,p}$, for $0<p\leq q$

 for $\sigma_{p}$ the simplex given by $(v_a,v_b,\hdots,v_c)$ and where $\odot$ indicates the pointwise multiplication of matrix columns.
 If $\Sb_{q,p}[\cdot, \sigma_{p}]= \bm{0}$ (the zero vector) then $\sigma_{p} \notin K^{(\ell+1)}$ and that column is not included in $\Sb_{q,p}$.